skyfe79/Awesome/README.md

 ## Jupyter-Notebook

+- [segment-anything](https://github.com/facebookresearch/segment-anything) - The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
 - [TTS](https://github.com/mozilla/TTS) - :robot: :speech_balloon: Deep learning for Text to Speech  (Discussion forum: https://discourse.mozilla.org/c/tts)
 - [Imaginary-Numbers-Are-Real](https://github.com/stephencwelch/Imaginary-Numbers-Are-Real) - Code To Accompany YouTube Series Imaginary Numbers Are Real
 - [ta](https://github.com/bukosabino/ta) - Technical Analysis Library using Pandas and Numpy